Common Questions and Answers Regarding Methods Utilized by SOMB for Sex Offender Therapy or Treatment and Procedures and Policies

 We speak to prospective clients and people charged with or convicted of sex offenses like Sexual Assault on a Child in Denver, Enticement of a Child in Jefferson County, Internet Luring of a Child in Adams County, and Sexual Assault on a Child – Position of Trust in Arapahoe County everyday in our law office.
 Many of them vent their frustrations about the Colorado Sex Offender Management Board (SOMB) that governs people in Douglas, Larimer, and Weld County.
 Here are a few questions and answers we hear from clients.

-Q: Are there restrictions on working while undergoing Sex Offender Treatment?
+Q: Are there restrictions on working while undergoing Sex Offender Treatment in Denver?

 A: Everyone in Sex Offender Treatment must have a job that employs them full time.
 In some cases, the offender will have had a job previously in Denver or Douglas County that will let them continue their employment and that also meets the restrictions imposed by the Sex Offender Management Board.
 The SOMB approves all new or current employment.
 They will usually not allow anyone in Sex Offender Treatment to work in any job where children may be present.
 If you currently have a job where interaction with children is a possibility you will likely be required to find another one or set up a solid safety plan.
 Be aware that you must inform a future employer of the sex offense conviction.
 Full disclosure is required.
 After a sex offender begins a job, their probation or parole officers make random visits to ensure that everything is up to SOMB standards.

-Q: I am in Sex Offender Treatment and had to quit or was let go of my job because of the sex crime charges.
+Q: I am in Sex Offender Treatment in Boulder and had to quit or was let go of my job because of the sex crime charges.
 What kind of job can I get now?

 Q: Should I put travel plans on hold while I am undergoing Colorado Sex Offender Therapy?
 Can I go out of state?